 Admission is $10 and includes savory and sweet snacks.
 Cabaret goers are asked to bring their own beverages.
 For reservations text or call 802-451-6283 or write email@example.com.

-WILLIAMSVILLE – The Rock River Players (RRP) present The Fantasticks by Harvey Schmidt and Tom Jones July 19-23 at the Williamsville Hall, Dover Road, Williamsville, Vermont.
+WILLIAMSVILLE – The Rock River Players [RRP] present Twelve Angry Jurors by Reginald Rose October 11-14 at the Williamsville Hall, Dover Road, Williamsville, VT.

 A riveting courtroom drama about a jury’s deliberation in a homicide trial, Twelve Angry Jurors was televised in 1954; soon adapted for the stage, it was then made into a highly-acclaimed film.
 Rose’s timeless piece has since evolved into myriad productions around the globe.